Dimterion/Posts-app/README.md

 # Posts App

-An application to create listings for the available programming jobs.
+An application to create listings for the available open programming jobs.

 ## Details

-This app allows to view the list of available positions in Full-Time and Freelance / Temporary categories.
-Users can create and edit their accounts as well as add and edit listings.
+This app allows to view the list of available open positions in Full-Time and Freelance / Temporary categories.
+Users can create / edit their accounts and add / edit listings.

 Currently the application is in Work In Progress state as I'm mostly interested to see at what scale I can refactor the project and how all of the components of the application work togethter.